MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 > [!div class="checklist"]
 > - Create a custom virtual network and create the VMs within the network.
-> - Install WebSphere Application Server Network Deployment traditional on the VMs by using the graphical interface manually.
+> - Install WebSphere Application Server Network Deployment traditional (V9 or V8.5) on the VMs by using the graphical interface manually.
 > - Configure a WAS cluster by using the Profile Management Tool.
 > - Configure a PostgreSQL datasource connection in the cluster.
 > - Deploy and run a Java EE application in the cluster.